 5.1.
-PRIMARY INVESTIGATION
+ENROLLMENT

-Up to 30 sites in the EU, Canada, and the United States will enroll up to 180 subjects including 30 Roll-in subjects and up to 150 patients in the Intention to Treat Pivotal Cohort for endpoint analysis.
-Total enrollment at a single site is restricted to 15% of the Pivotal Cohort.
-Following investigator training, each PI will commence patient screening and enrollment under approval per applicable national and local clinical trial requirements and complete a minimum of one (1) successful Nellix case (Roll-in) in their training phase.
+A total of 95 subjects will be enrolled at a maximum of 38 US sites.
+There will be two (2) cohorts in the trial.
+There will be a Pivotal Cohort and a Roll-In Cohort.
+The Roll-In Cohort consists of the first enrolled subject at a site who has never used the Nellix System.
+A single site may not enroll more than 15% of the total enrollment.
+Following investigator training, each new infrarenal Principal Investigator (PI) will commence patient screening and enrollment under approval per applicable national and local clinical trial requirements, and complete a minimum of one (1) successful Nellix case (Roll-in) in their training phase.
 This training period may be modified at the discretion of Endologix.
 Physicians will be directly supervised in each case by designated Endologix staff.